AC 505: Cross-Cultural & Ethical Considerations in Addiction Counseling

 This course is designed to examine cultural and ethical constructs related to addictions counseling.
 This course will focus on current literature, theories, approaches, strategies, and techniques shown to be effective when working with populations of clients with addictions.
 Furthermore, this course will explore public policies that affect quality and accessibility of mental health services as well as learn about effective strategies to support client advocacy and influence policy implementation or change, when necessary (CACREP, III.
 E).
 Legal and ethical considerations specific to the field of Addictions Counseling will also be explored throughout this course.
 (CACREP, III, A.2).
 In particular, students will develop and practice ethical decision making skills via case vignettes thus demonstrating their ability to apply and adhere to ethical and legal standards in addiction counseling (CACREP, III, B.1).

 AC 505 is offered during summer term.
-This will be offered during the intersession of the Summer 2019 semester (June 10th-August 2nd).
+This will be offered during the intersession of the Summer 2021 semester (June 7th-July 30th).

 - Demonstrate and understand the ethical and legal considerations specifically related to the practice of addiction counseling and demonstrate the ability to apply and adhere to ethical and legal standards to addiction counseling as a multiculturally competent counselor.